Air Pollution: A Comprehensive Overview

 Natural Sources

-Believe it or not, there are many natural sources of air pollution.
+Believe it or not, there are many natural sourcesOpens in a new tab. of air pollution.

 One example is wildfires.
 The combustion of trees and other plants emits various pollutants into the air, including carbon monoxide, fine particulate matter, and volatile organic compounds (VOCs).